jswallin/Calpha-model/README.md

 model for protein folding and protein fold switching, with a structure-based potential.
 Conformational sampling is carried out using Langevin dynamics.

-This repository developed in the [Wallin Lab](https://www.physics.mun.ca/~jswallin/index.html) under the supervision of **Dr. Stefan Wallin**, this model allows researchers to study **protein folding, fold switching, and particularly macromolecular crowding effects** on proteins.
+This repository developed in the [Wallin Lab](https://www.physics.mun.ca/~jswallin/index.html) under the supervision of **Dr. Stefan Wallin**.
+The code can be used to simulate **protein folding and fold switching** for systems for which structural information is available for the proteins.
+Macromolecular crowding effects can be included.

 ## How to cite